Eligibility for NIHR Clinical Research Network support

 - Is funded by a training award that is not a recognised part of a research career pathway or by another funding source that does not meet the eligibility criteria.

-- Is fully funded by and conducted within another NIHR research infrastructure i.e. Biomedical Research Centre (BRC), Collaboration for Leadership in Applied Health Research and Care (CLAHRC), Patient Safety Translational Research Centre (PSTRC), Experimental Cancer Medicine Centre (ECMC), Clinical Research Facility for Experimental Medicine (CRF), Medtech and In Vitro Diagnostics Cooperative (MIC).
+- Is fully funded by and conducted within another NIHR research infrastructure i.e. Biomedical Research Centre (BRC), Applied Research Collaboration (ARCs), Patient Safety Translational Research Centre (PSTRC), Experimental Cancer Medicine Centre (ECMC), Clinical Research Facility for Experimental Medicine (CRF), Medtech and In Vitro Diagnostics Cooperative (MIC).
 Please see our eligibility frequently asked questions for further information.

 - award research funds as a result of open competition across England with high quality peer review;